 Daniel independently released his debut album, Brother, in 2016 and quickly received acclaim from fans and fellow artists alike.

-The record was described as “Hoarse, soulful and soaring” and compared to “Ray LaMontagne at his earthy and world-weary finest” and “David Gray at his most bittersweet and emotive.”
+The record was described as “hoarse, soulful and soaring” and compared to “Ray LaMontagne at his earthy and world-weary finest” and “David Gray at his most bittersweet and emotive.”

-Daniel's latest single 'Only Young' was added to Spotify's "New Pop UK" playlist and has received airplay on BBC Radio in Northern Ireland.
+The first single, Only Young, was added to Spotify's "New Pop UK" playlist and the record received BBC radio airplay.

 Good Love is out now.